-- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course (KTS).
+- Knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP).

+• Key transferable skills that you will be expected to have gained on successful completion of the course.
+(KTS)